dotnet/docs/docs/core/versions/index.md

   - A newer `PATCH` version of an existing dependency is adopted.
   - Any other change that doesn't fit one of the previous cases.

-When there are multiple changes, the highest element that would be affected by individual changes is incremented, and the following ones are reset to zero.
-For instance, when `MAJOR` is incremented, `MINOR` and `PATCH` are reset to zero.
+When there are multiple changes, the highest element affected by individual changes is incremented, and the following ones are reset to zero.
+For example, when `MAJOR` is incremented, `MINOR` and `PATCH` are reset to zero.
 When `MINOR` is incremented, `PATCH` is reset to zero while `MAJOR` is left untouched.

 ### Preview versions

-Preview versions have a `-preview-[number]-([build]|"final)"` appended to the version, for example, `2.0.0-preview-1-final`.
+Preview versions have a `-preview-[number]-([build]|"final)"` appended to the version.
+For example, `2.0.0-preview-1-final`.

 ### LTS vs. current

-There are two trains of releases for .NET Core, to enable users to pick the level of stability and new features they want, while being supported.
+There are two trains of releases for .NET Core: Long Term Support (LTS) and Current.
+That enables users to pick the level of stability and new features they want, while still being supported.

-- Long Term Support (LTS) means you get new features less frequently, but you have a more mature platform, that is supported for a longer period.
+- LTS means you get new features less frequently, but you have a more mature platform.
+LTS also has a longer period of support.
-- Current means you get new features and APIs more frequently, but the flip side is that you have a shorter window of time to install updates, and those updates happen more frequently.
-Current is also fully supported.
+- Current means you get new features and APIs more frequently, but the disadvantage is that you have a shorter window of time to install updates, and those updates happen more frequently.
+Current is also fully supported but the support period is shorter than LTS.

-A "current" version may get promoted to LTS.
+A "Current" version may get promoted to LTS.

 "LTS" and "Current" should be considered as labels that we put on specific releases to make a statement about the associated level of support.

+For more information, see [.NET Core Support Lifecycle Fact Sheet](https://www.microsoft.com/net/core/support).

 ## Versioning scheme details